Sickle Cell Disease.

 One of the most relevant hematological emergencies.

-The Sickle Cell Disease (SCD) is a group of inherited red blood cells disorders.
-People who have sickle cell disease have an abnormal protein in their red blood cells.
+Sickle Cell Disease (SCD) is a group of inherited red blood cells disorders.
+People who have Sickle Cell Disease have an abnormal protein in their red blood cells.

 Sickle cell disease (SCD) is among the world’s most common serious inherited diseases with more than 300,000 annual births, 85% are born in sub-Saharan Africa.